Terrorism in Australia: May 2015 Melbourne

 Three alleged improvised explosive devices were found and rendered safe in a park by controlled detonation.
 The teenager appeared in court on 11 May and was remanded to reappear on 26 May.
 'Operation Amberd' was formed, and investigations made for 9 days, after a call to a security hotline.
 AFP and Victorian police of the Melbourne Joint Counter Terrorism Team (JCTT) carried out the raid.

 AFP Deputy Commissioner Mike Phelan said: "We can absolutely guarantee we have stopped something."

 December 2016 Christmas terror plot

 On 23 December 2016 seven people were arrested in Melbourne for plotting an attack on Christmas Day.
 Properties were raided at Campbellfield, Dallas, Victoria, Flemington, Gladstone Park and Meadow Heights.

 The would-be terrorists planned to attack Federation Square, Flinders Street railway station and St. Paul's Cathedral, three landmarks clustered in the centre of Melbourne.

 An explosive device and other weapons were to be used.

-Abdullah Chaarani, Ahmed Mohamed and Hamza Abbas were found guilty 2 November 2018 in the High Court of Australia of plotting an attack in the name of the Islamic State.
+Abdullah Chaarani, Ahmed Mohamed and Hamza Abbas were found guilty 2 November 2018 in the Supreme Court of Victoria of plotting an attack in the name of the Islamic State.

 The trio smiled, laughed and made thumbs up as the verdict was announced.
 The police brought the weapons the trio had purchased to kill people who did not adhere to their radical version of Sunni Islam.